-Our state of the art communications lab has photography, video and audio editing software.
+Our state of the art communications lab with new computers has photography, video and audio editing software.
 HSS has cutting edge cameras and lighting gear for stage and portrait photography and video productions.
 Students acquire the technical skills needed to produce movies, images, advertising and practical community projects.